14gollaher/Rock-Wall/README.md

 5. The system is best viewed in full screen mode.
 Failure to utilize full screen mode may result incorrectly rendered browser content.
         a) To activate full-screen mode, from Chrome click "F11".

-6. To access the desktop system, proceed to the URL: "www.matthewgollaher.com"
+6. To access the desktop system, proceed to given URL "www.matthewgollaher.com"

 7. There are 3 tiers of access - Employee, Master, and Administration.
 Three different accounts are setup for the system demonstration:
 	a) Employee: